In 1995 a woman from Mexico was at the Church of Scientology

 and are therefore working in accordance with their religious vocation

-regardless of the type of work they perform
+regardless of the type of work they

 at CSFSO.
 Yes, Scientology apparently needs to bring in foreigners

 to do menial labor.
 Stilo goes on to complain about many issues regarding